Mildred Joanne Smith: Early life and career

+Smith portrayed Rose in the Broadway play Set My People Free (1948).
+A review in the trade publication Billboard said, "Mildred Joanne Smith is excellent" in her role.

 In 1950, Smith made her feature film début in the drama No Way Out, portraying Cora Brooks, the wife of Sidney Poitier's character, Dr. Luther Brooks.
 Despite receiving again positive reviews for her performance, she was not offered any further film roles.

 Smith had just decided to turn her career to singing, with promising results, when she was involved in the crash of National Airlines Flight 101 in New Jersey in 1952, in which 29 other people on board were killed.
-She suffered severe injuries, including broken back, ribs and burns to her legs.
+She suffered severe injuries, including a broken back, broken ribs, and burns to her legs.
 In an article published shortly after, Jet magazine described Smith as "The Magnificent Failure: She won fame but never quite could attain stardom."

 After recovering from the accident, Smith continued on her singing career, performing alongside artists like Duke Ellington and Billy Strayhorn in the London production of "Cockles and Champagne."

 Personal life

 Smith was married to David A. Hepburn, a former vice president of WNEW-TV, who died in 1985.
 She had two children, Vanessa and David; her stepdaughter, Vera; and six grandchildren.